izabelcavassim/PG_2018/Exercises/Week02/Mapping_tutorial.md

 Try to understand what are the different attributes present in the viewer.
-If you zoom in very much you will find single nucleotide polimorphisms (SNPs), where the reference sequence does not have the same nucleotide as the data mapped to.
+If you zoom in very much you will find single nucleotide polymorphisms (SNPs), where the reference sequence does not have the same nucleotide as the data mapped to.

 Plotting results